iGardening Logo Large Transparent Background

 Abelia x grandiflora is relatively low-maintenance, making it ideal for busy gardeners.
 Here are some care tips:

-• Watering: Keep the soil consistently moist, especially during its first growing season.
+• Watering: Keep the soil moist during its first growing season.
 Once established, it is drought-tolerant but benefits from regular watering during dry spells.

 • Mulching: Apply a layer of mulch around the base of the plant to conserve moisture, suppress weeds, and provide nutrients as it decomposes.